-This opinion is limited to the laws in effect as of the date hereof and is intended solely for your benefit, and can be relied upon solely by you.
+This opinion is limited to the laws in effect as of the date hereof.
 We hereby consent to the use of this opinion as an exhibit to Registration Statement and to be named therein as the attorneys to the extent of opinions provided herein.
 In giving the foregoing consent, we do not admit that we are experts pursuant to Section 7 of the Securities Act or the rules and regulations of the Securities and Exchange Commission promulgated thereunder.
 Unless the prior written consent of our firm is obtained, this opinion is not to be quoted or otherwise referred to in any written report, proxy statement or other registration statement, nor is it to be filed with or furnished to any other governmental agency or other person, except as otherwise required by law.